rishi1999/pixel-shuffle/README.md

 ## sample output

 The below GIF is the result of having a chameleon morph into a pair of elephants crossing a road in a forest.
+The filler and skeleton images were both found on [Pexels](https://www.pexels.com/).

 ![GIF of a chameleon morphing into a pair of elephants](pixel-shuffle.gif)